 - Academic writing processes of prewriting, drafting, sharing, revising, and editing

 - Strengthening basic writing skills by concentrating on purpose, audience, organization, style, and mechanics

 METHODS OF INSTRUCTION: Class discussion, direct instruction, group activities, individual conferences.

-REQUIREMENTS: Students are required to write four essays and a research paper that will count towards a final exam grade.
-Unexcused late papers will be penalized ten (10) points per day.
+REQUIREMENTS: Students are required to write a college admissions essay, two documented essays, and take a final exam includes a third, documented essay.
+Unexcused late essays will be penalized 10% a day.
 In-class and homework assignments from the text will include writing short pieces such as summaries, paraphrases, outlines, and responses.
-There will be periodic quizzes.
+There will be weekly quizzes.

-- Drafts will not be graded, but I will give you specific feedback on them; you should have an oral or written (email) conference with me before handing in your paper.
+- Drafts will not be graded, but I will give specific feedback on them; students should have an oral or written (email) conference with me before handing in their essays.

 - In-class work, quizzes, and homework must be completed during the assigned time.
-If you are legitimately absent, you may have one day to catch up before receiving a zero on such work.
+If a student is legitimately absent, he/she may have one day to catch up before receiving a zero on such work.

 - Essays must be typed: hard (paper) and digital (computer) copies are required.
-Failure to hand in an assigned paper will result in failure for the marking period, and the likely failure of the course.
-Failure to submit the research paper guarantees failure of the course.
+Failure to submit an essay or take the final guarantees failure of the course.

 ATTENDANCE AND PARTICIPATION: Regular attendance is expected.
 Assigned readings will require discussion and analysis.
 In addition, writers need readers, and feedback is necessary for effective revision.
 A strong participatory presence is a requirement but not a guarantee of an A in English 101.